tug-dev/tolliver/README.md

 # Tolliver

 > [!WARNING]
 > This library is work in progress and anything can change at any time.
-Including the endianness of the version number encoding.

 A message passing Rust library for sending both fast messages and those that require deliverability guarantees.